GUO-Liping/Net_panel_analysis/README.md

 # Net Panel Analysis
-To analysis different types of net panels in flexible barriers
+To analysis different types of net panels in flexible barriers.